44 Things NEVER to Do on a Cruise Ship

 Never get back to the ship late

 They are called “pier runners” — and those are the lucky ones.
 Pier runners are the people running to catch the ship before it leaves.
 Usually they make it.
 What you don’t see is the people that return to the pier after the ship has already left.
 They get left behind and have to find their own way home.
-The time announced to be back on the ship isn’t a suggestion.
-If you don’t make it, you’ll be left in port.

-Never miss the muster drill
+Never skip the muster drill

 Muster drill isn’t the most fun part of a cruise, but it is mandatory.
 This drill, completed before the ship leaves, is to show you where to assemble in case of an emergency.
 Thankfully following the pandemic the drill is much easier.
 Watch a video on the phone, check-in at the meeting station, and then watch a demonstration of putting on a life jacket.
 No longer does the entire ship shut down for muster.